Lecturers at Staffs share their stories and their greatest achievements to date. #ProudToBeBlack

 In terms of research, I published several peer-reviewed articles in the areas of international human rights law and transitional justice.
 Also, I am a International Criminal Law Case Reporter for Oxford University Press and has published over 8 case law reports in analysing decisions of various international criminal law tribunals including the ICC, ICTY, ICTR and STL.
 My current research examines the impact of the UN Human Rights Council in Africa.
 My research focuses on issues including, Human Rights Implementation, UN Human Rights Bodies, African Human Rights system, International criminal law and Transitional Justice.

 Within my first 2 years at Staffordshire University, I led a group of law students who successfully competed in International Criminal Court Moot Competition.
 This team of Law students emerged the 2nd best UK team and qualified to represent England at the competition in The Hague.

 I was honoured to have won the best newcomer award at the last celebrating staffs event.

-This article is part of our Black History Month Game Changer.
-Join the discussion on social media using #ProudToBeBlack and #WeAreStaffs.
+Make sure to join the discussion on social media using #ProudToBeBlack and #WeAreStaffs.